LAW OF CONTRACT

 - Disclosure is allowed if its for the protection of public interest

-Termination of a banker’s authority to pay cheques drawn its customers
+Termination of a banker’s authority to pay cheques drawn by its customers

 - Notice of a customer’s death